vatpac-technology/sops/docs/enroute/Melbourne Centre/MUN.md

 ### Griffith (GTH)
 GTH is responsible for issuing STAR Clearances for YSSY.

-### Katoomba (KAT)
-KAT is responsible for issuing STAR Clearances for YSCB and YSSY.

 ## STAR Clearance Expectation
 ### Handoff
 Aircraft being transferred to the following sectors shall be told to Expect STAR Clearance on handoff: